Shah Mohammad Ziaur Rahman

-Shah Mohammad Ziaur Rahman, ndc, afwc, psc (born 11 January 1955) is a former air officer who is the first operational three star rank officer and chief of air staff at Bangladesh Air Force.
+Shah Mohammad Ziaur Rahman, ndc, afwc, psc (born 11 January 1955) is a former air officer who is the first operational three star rank officer and chief of air staff at the Bangladesh Air Force.

 Early life and education

-Rahman, was born in 11 January 1955 in to a Muslim family in Gopalgonj.
-He joined the Bangladesh Air Force as a flight cadet on March 10, 1975 and was commissioned on December 29, 1976 as General Duties (Pilot) officer.
+Rahman was born on 11 January 1955 into a Muslim family in Gopalgonj.
+He joined the Bangladesh Air Force as a flight cadet on March 10, 1975, and was commissioned on December 29, 1976, as a general duties (pilot) officer.

 Rahman obtained his command course from the Defence Service and Staff College in 1991 and air staff course from the Pakistan Air Force War College in 1992.
-He also graduated from National Defence College, Pakistan in 2001.
-Rahman later participated in the seminars for “Executive Course” at Asia-Pacific Center for Security Studies in “Military and Peace Keeping Operations in Accordance with Rule of Law" course in 2003 and 2006 respectively.
+He also graduated from the National Defence College, Pakistan, in 2001.
+Rahman later participated in the seminars for "Executive Course" at the Asia-Pacific Center for Security Studies in "Military and Peace Keeping Operations in Accordance with Rule of Law" course in 2003 and 2006, respectively.

 Military career

-Rahman has flown MiG-21 and Chengdu J-7 and oversaw Fouga CM.170 Magister course in Bangladesh Air Force Academy.
+Rahman has flown MiG-21 and Chengdu J-7 and oversaw the Fouga CM.170 Magister course in the Bangladesh Air Force Academy.

 As wing commander, Rahman commanded two squadrons and one radar station.
 He was promoted to group captain in 1995 while commanding BAF Station Shamshernagar.
-Rahman also commanded three airbases and promoted to air commodore on 2000.
+Rahman also commanded three airbases and was promoted to air commodore in 2000.
 He was designated as assistant chief of air staff (operations & training) at Air Headquarters on 12 September 2005.

-As Chief of Air Staff
+As chief of air staff

-Rahman was promoted from air commodore to air vice-marshal and appointed as the Chief of Air Staff on 8 April 2007.
-He was soon ameliorated to Air Marshal on 24 May of the same year.
-As Chief of Staff he emphasized for the operation of aircraft, and a modernization of the ageing Bangladesh air fleet.
-He is notable for initiating a modern Personnel Evaluation System in air force that resulted in revolutionary improvements in the aircraft flight output, research and development sectors.
+Rahman was promoted from air commodore to air vice-marshal and appointed the chief of air staff on 8 April 2007.
+He was soon promoted to air marshal on 24 May of the same year.
+As chief of staff, he emphasized the operation of aircraft, and a modernization of the ageing Bangladesh air fleet.
+He is notable for initiating a modern personnel evaluation system in the air force that resulted in revolutionary improvements in the aircraft flight output, research and development sectors.

-The participation of air force in United Nations peacekeeping missions had increased manifold during Rahman's tenure of office as quantities of air personnel has received many accolades from world leaders and United Nations.
+The participation of the air force in United Nations peacekeeping missions had increased manifold during Rahman's tenure of office, as quantities of air personnel have received many accolades from world leaders and the United Nations.
 He retired on 12 June 2012 and was succeeded by Air Marshal Enamul Bari.